tools-study/journal/drafts/draft_4.md

 This capability has implications beyond medicine:

 1. **Evolutionary biology**: The ability to introduce genetic modifications throughout a post-natal organism recapitulates, in an engineering context, the evolutionary process of fixation---where a genetic variant spreads from rarity to universality in a population.
-The propagation cascade (Section 11) is, mathematically, a within-organism analog of population-level fixation dynamics.

 2. **Synthetic biology**: Complex synthetic gene circuits have been demonstrated in single cells and organoids, but their implementation at the organismal level has been impossible due to delivery limitations.
 Whole-body genetic engineering removes this barrier, enabling the deployment of synthetic biological programs (metabolic circuits, biosensors, synthetic immune systems) at the scale of the entire organism.